abassanini/https---github.com-abassanini-tech-test-infra-solved/README.md

 ```

 ## Password file
-A password file `.vault.pass` is needed to run the ansible playbooks, because the `rsa` key file provided is now encrypted using `ansible-vault`.
-Please once received the `.vault.pass` file, copy it to the `ansible/` directory
+A password file `.vault.pass` is required to run the ansible playbooks, because the provided `rsa` key file provided is now encrypted using `ansible-vault`.
+Once you have received the `.vault.pass` file, please copy it to the `ansible/` directory

 ## Environment Variables
-There are some shell environment variables to configure the application and deployment
+There are a few shell environment variables to configure the application and deployment
-- `TARGET_IP`: the VM IP address.
+- `TARGET_IP`: the IP address of the VM
     >This is a required parameter.
 Without it, the main shell script `service-run.sh` will not run
 - `APP_USER`: The user who will run the containers.
 The deployment will create it and assign it to the correct OS groups.
 Default: `app-user`
-- `APP_PORT`: The port of the backend app.
+- `APP_PORT`: The port of the backend application.
 Default `8000`
 - `WEB_PORT`: The port of the Nginx web frontend.
 Default `80`
 - Please make sure to export the needed variables, before running the main shell script (or master script).
 Ex:
 ```